-LASIK surgery is designed to improve your vision, so you won't need to wear glasses or contact lenses all of the time.
+LASIK surgery is designed to improve your vision, so you will not need to wear glasses or contact lenses all of the time.
 LASIK can be an effective surgery for people with astigmatism, but to get the best results, your surgeon might need to take a few extra steps.
 (Learn more) LASIK surgery typically costs thousands per eye, and those extra steps needed for astigmatism can drive costs up.
 (Learn more)

 You might be tempted to schedule with a doctor that offers bargain pricing, but that may end up costing you more.
 (Learn more) Your insurance plan will not, in most cases, cover the entire cost of surgery, but some plans can provide you with discounted care.
 (Learn more)

 Vision difficulties begin with an improper focus.
 In order to see images clearly, light rays must move through the eye and converge on the back of the eye.
 If you are nearsighted, rays converge in the middle of the eye.
 If you are farsighted, rays converge behind your eye.
 LASIK involves removing a specific amount of tissue, so rays converge in the proper spot.